jwodder/pyrepo/README.rst

   description.
 If no description is specified on the command line, the user will be prompted for one.

+  This option cannot be set via the configuration file.

 - ``--docs``, ``--no-docs`` — Whether to generate templates for Sphinx documentation; default: ``--no-docs`` **Not Yet Implemented**